-At the end of last December, 114,700 households received general housing allowance in the Helsinki region.
-This figure is similar to the previous year.
-The increase in the number of housing allowance recipients over the past year has halted.
+At the end of June, 112,800 households received general housing allowance in the Helsinki region, which is slightly less than in the previous year.

-At the end of December, the number of general housing allowance recipients was 65,000 in Helsinki, 18,800 in Espoo, 17,300 in Vantaa, 13,300 in the KUUMA municipalities and 376,500 in total throughout Finland.
-Compared to the previous year, the numbers of housing allowance recipients went up slightly in Vantaa and in the KUUMA municipalities but declined slightly at the national level.
+At the end of March, the number of general housing allowance recipients was 63,100 in Helsinki, 19,000 in Espoo, 17,200 in Vantaa, 13,200 in the KUUMA municipalities and 363,500 in total throughout Finland.
+The number of allowance recipients decreased somewhat from the previous year in all of Finland and in Helsinki, but increased a little in the other Helsinki Metropolitan Area cities.
+The number remained largely unchanged in the KUUMA municipalities.

 Percentage of housing allowance recipients going up throughout the region

 The percentage of household-dwelling units receiving housing allowance has also been increasing throughout the region.
 However, the same home can contain several households receiving housing allowance, if each household within the home has signed a separate lease.
 In student households, this is more common than on average.
 No statistics are kept on the total number of households in Finland.